**This blog contains spoilers for Station 19!**

 We all need to be able to say the same.

 Station 19 is beginning to follow in the footsteps of Grey’s Anatomy with all this drama and death!
 If you’re a fan of both shows, check out our blog on Grey’s Anatomy here.
 If you want to be sure you’re leaving your money exactly where you want it after passing, start your estate planning now.
 If you’re ready to plan schedule your Strategic Planning Session with us now.
-We are offering all of our services in person as well as over the phone or video thanks to our Touchless Legal Services.
 We want to make the planning process as easy as possible for you!

 Don’t leave behind a mess to clean up as Pruitt did!